-For the best views of the lake, we took an afternoon boat tour along the 23 kilometer stretch of waterway all the way to Livingston.
+For the best views of the lake, we took an afternoon boat tour along the 23 kilometre stretch of waterway all the way to Livingston.
 The drive was stunning but was also masked by torrential rain accompanied by gale force winds.
 Being in a boat with no sides and a tarp for a roof, we were absolutely drenched from head to toe but we made the most of it snapping photos when we could and using garbage bags as blankets.

 Livingston is a small town situated at the mouth of the Rio Dulce, where it joins the Bay of Amatique, and is inhabited by the Garifuna people.
-This lively little town has a Caribbean atmosphere different to the rest of Guatemala and is a great place to try the delicious local specialty tapado (seafood coconut soup) and listen to the local African-style punta music.
+This lively little town has a Caribbean atmosphere different to the rest of Guatemala and is a great place to try the delicious local speciality tapado (seafood coconut soup) and listen to the local African-style punta music.

 Along the way back to our hotel after the rain had mildly stopped, it was very fascinating to see all of the houses on the water.
 It never gets old to see how other people in this world live.
 Their houses & lives were so simple.
 During our ride home, we stopped by a small little village and within 5 minutes we had small children rowing up to us at 50 miles an hour to sell us their handmade crafts.
 It was so hard to see their desperate faces and choose which child we gave the money too, if at all.
 Not to mention you always wonder where that money actually goes?
 Sometimes things like this really put your own life into perspective.